David Price (American politician): Early life and education

 Born in Erwin, Tennessee, Price attended Mars Hill College when it was a junior college.
 He later transferred to the University of North Carolina at Chapel Hill after winning a Morehead Scholarship and became a member of the Dialectic and Philanthropic Societies.
+He also served in the student legislature, was president of the Baptist Student Union, and was inducted into Phi Beta Kappa and the Order of the Golden Fleece.
 He earned his degree in 1961.
 Originally intent on becoming an engineer, Price continued his education at Yale University, where he received a theology degree (1964) and a Ph.D. in political science (1969).

 Career

-Price served as an aide to Alaska Senator Bob Bartlett from 1963 to 1967 and then entered academia, working as a political science and public policy professor at Duke University from 1973 until his first campaign for Congress in 1986.
+Price served as an aide to Alaska Senator Bob Bartlett in the summers from 1963 to 1967 and on the campaign staff of Senator Albert Gore, Sr. (D-TN) in 1970.
+He taught political science and American studies at Yale from 1969-73, and then served as a political science and public policy professor at Duke University from 1973 until his first campaign for Congress in 1986.
 He also served as a Duke professor during 1995 and 1996, when he was not in Congress.

-Price worked for the North Carolina Democratic Party from 1979 to 1984.
-He has written a political science textbook, The Congressional Experience, from the perspective of a candidate for office and then a member of Congress.
-Price also served as executive director and then state chair of the North Carolina Democratic Party before his election to Congress.
+Price has written a political science account, The Congressional Experience, from the perspective of a candidate for office and then a member of Congress.
+He took this book through four editions.
+Price also served as executive director (in 1980) and then state chair (in 1984) of the North Carolina Democratic Party before his election to Congress.
+In 1981-82 he was staff director of the Commission on Presidential Nomination, chaired by NC Governor Jim Hunt, for the Democratic National Committee.